9 Fun Activities That will Help Your Kids Learn the Alphabet

 How to teach the alphabet

-Learning the alphabet involves much more than reciting the ABC song.
+Learning the alphabet involves much more than reciting the alphabet song.
 Kids learn the alphabet when they

-Kids can learn the alphabet through name activities, by reading books, through playful multi-sensory alphabet activities.
+Kids can learn the alphabet through name activities, by reading books, and through playful multi-sensory alphabet activities.

-There are MANY ways to help kids learn letters, and it’s best to provide a variety of activities.
+There are MANY ways to help young students learn letters, and it’s a good idea to provide a variety of activities for alphabet practice.

 1. Dot Alphabet Activities

 The first activity that I want to share is alphabet dot pages.
-These printable alphabet dot letters can be used to work on letter recognition, letter formation, and letter-sound knowledge.
+These printable alphabet dot letters give you a fun way to work on letter recognition skills, letter formation, and letter-sound knowledge.

-Kids can trace the letters with their fingers to learn to recognize the unique features of each individual letter.
-I love that this activity can also be a great fine motor exercise.
-Kids enjoy placing stickers, loose parts, or sticky fingerprints in each circle of the letters.
+Kids can trace the lowercase uppercase letters with their fingers to learn to recognize the unique features of each individual letter.
+I love that you can also use these printables to work on fine motor skills.
+Kids enjoy placing dot stickers, mini erasers, loose parts, dot markers, pom-poms, or even sticky fingerprints in each circle of the letters.

-To get tons of ideas for using the pages, check out this article about alphabet dot letters
+From letter crafts to playdough mats, get tons of ideas for using the pages, check out this article about alphabet dot letters.

 2. An Alphabet Word Wall

 Next, you can create a print-rich environment in your classroom with word wall cards.
-The alphabet header cards in this word wall set are large, square cards with a simple border and large letters so that kids can focus on what is important…the letters.
+The alphabet header cards in this word wall set are large, square cards with a simple border and large uppercase and lower case letters so that kids can focus on what is important…the letters.
 Each word card contains a word in a large, clear, simple font along with a simple illustration…..again clear and simple.

 You can also create name cards or custom cards for your word wall.
 Kids love seeing some environmental print cards up there too.